PLCs and Controlling a System

 Proximity Switches – use inductance, capacitance or light to detect an object logically.

-Switches – mechanical mechanisms will open or close electrical contacts for a logical signal.
+Switches – mechanical mechanisms that will open or close electrical contacts for a logical signal.

 Potentiometer – measures angular positions continuously, using resistance.